Dynalon/Rainy/docs/README.md

   * written in C# and runs with [mono][mono] on all major platforms (could for example be hosted at a small home server or NAS, cheap VPS/cloud server, or even an a OpenWRT router)
   * re-uses the existing [tomboy-library][tomboylib], which is a C# library that should one day put in place into Tomboy, and could be used by other potential clients
+  * has two different data backends that can be chosen: plain XML files (one per note) or single sqlite3 database
   * uses the awesome [ServiceStack][servicestack] framework for providing the [Tomboy REST API][tomboyrest]
   * licensed under the free [GNU AGPLv3 license][agplv3]